Harvard-CS-1200/cs1200/fall2025/faq.md

 Here's the attendance policy:

-- If you will be absent from a lecture which does not contain an SRE or an exam, you do not need us to excuse you - as long as you have a valid reason, you're good to go.
+- If you will be absent from a lecture which does not contain an SRE or an exam, you do not need us to excuse you -- as long as you have a valid reason, you're good to go.
 - If you will be absent for the midterm, reach out to us ASAP so we can help you with scheduling a makeup (worst case if the makeup doesn't work either we'll have the final exam count for your entire exam GPA)
 - If you will be absent from an SRE for something like sickness, mental health, personal issues, then please reach out to your Resident Dean and make sure that they are able to communicate that to the course heads (either they email us, or you email us with your resident dean cc'ed).
 In this case, a makeup isn't required, but we strongly recommend that you attempt to review the material on the SRE with a classmate.
 - If you have another valid excuse for missing an SRE, but one that doesn't warrant reaching out to your Resident Dean, please let us know by the lecture before so that we can help you organize a makeup.
-Most people have been doing this by emailing the staff - from here on out, we recommend notifying us through a private Ed post in the "Logistics" category.
+We recommend notifying us either by emailing the course heads, or through a private Ed post in the "Logistics" category.
     - A makeup will be required - you may either find another student in the class who will be missing the same SRE, or use this spreadsheet to find a partner from the extension school (the spreadsheet is normally used to pair up extension school students).
 Your SRE survey deadline on Gradescope will be the same as the one we assign to the extension school students (which is generally the rest of the week).
 - Finally, maybe you overslept or missed the shuttle - this is a real problem for an exam, but if you do this on an SRE we provide a participation grade drop!
 As long as you don't do it multiple times, your participation grade will be perfectly fine.